-Today I got sufficiently annoyed with the stock version of Lollipop on my phone and decided to try (again) CyanogenMod.
-I’ve tried to follow the steps in the wiki, but got into problems, so here’s my alternative experience.
+Today I got sufficiently annoyed with the stock version of Lollipop on my phone and decided to try (again) CyanogenMod (no longer alive).
+I've tried to follow the steps in the wiki, but got into problems, so here's my alternative experience.

 Do some backups.
 I cannot emphasize this enough.
 You can do a backup in TWRP or use a third party tool like Titanium.
 Once you did that, make sure you either back it up or avoid deleting (backing up TWRP backups via adb can be a bit of a pain IMO).